Josh Naylor Player Props: Guardians vs. Astros

-On Friday, Josh Naylor (.735 slugging percentage in past 10 games, including one home run) and the Cleveland Guardians face the Houston Astros, whose starting pitcher will be Cristian Javier.
-First pitch is at 7:10 PM ET.
+On Saturday, Josh Naylor (.500 on-base percentage in past 10 games, 170 points above season-long percentage) and the Cleveland Guardians play the Houston Astros, whose starting pitcher will be J.P.
+France.
+First pitch is at 6:10 PM ET.

-In his most recent game, he racked up two hits (going 2-for-3) against the Red Sox.
+He strung together two hits (going 2-for-7 with a double and two RBI) in his most recent appearance against the Astros.

 Josh Naylor Game Info & Props vs. the Astros